raquo/Airstream/README.md

 #### Distinction Operators

 Both streams and signals have various `distinct*` operators to filter updates using `==` or other comparisons.
-These can be used to make your signals behave like they did prior to v15.0.0, or to achieve different, custom logic:
+These can be used to make your signals behave like they did prior to v15.0.0 (see [blog post](https://laminar.dev/blog/2023/03/22/laminar-v15.0.0#no-more-automatic--checks-in-signals)), or to achieve different, custom logic:

 ```scala
 signal.distinct // performs `==` checks, similar to pre-15.0.0 behaviour